-A minimum number of units each semester is not imposed, although most financial aid programs require at least 6 units per semester (half-time status) to receive funds.
+CSUF does not impose a minimum number of units each semester, although most financial aid programs require at least 6 units per semester (half-time status) to receive funds.
 Therefore, a student may decide each semester how many units to attempt.
 In deciding, factors such as employment, course difficulty, family responsibilities and academic probation should be considered.
 There is a four-week period each term to establish an enrollment status.
 On census date, the 20th day of instruction, units are "frozen," and it is on this basis that satisfactory academic progress is calculated.